billpugh/cmsc398z-student-downloads/week13/GOAL-WEEK1.md

    - What database state a dequeued conversation has
    - Why a conversation that was dequeued before the crash would (or would not) incorrectly appear in the rebuilt queue

-3. **Backend vs Frontend permissions**: Review `docs/UNDERSTANDING_CONVERSATIONS.md` and analyze the mismatch between what the backend allows and what the frontend exposes.
-Is this a security concern for Quuly?
-Why or why not?

-4. **Edge cases or concerns**: Document any edge cases, potential bugs, or areas where the code is particularly fragile.
+3. **Edge cases or concerns**: Document any edge cases, potential bugs, or areas where the code is particularly fragile.
 This is your code review.

 **Format**: Write this as if you were doing a code review for a colleague who added this feature and asked you to verify the consistency guarantees are correct.